Shallow foundation: Isolated footing

-Also called single-column footing, it is a square, rectangular, or circular slab that supports the structural members individually.
-Generally, each of its columns gets its footing to transmit and distribute the load of the structure towards the soil underneath.
+Also called single-column footing, an isolated footing is a square, rectangular, or circular slab that supports the structural members individually.
+Generally, each column is set on an individual footing to transmit and distribute the load of the structure to the soil underneath.
 Sometimes, an isolated footing can be sloped or stepped at the base to spread greater loads.
 This type of footing is used when the structural load is relatively low, columns are widely spaced, and the soil's bearing capacity is adequate at a shallow depth.

 Combined footing

-When more than one column shares the same footing, these are called combined footing.
-Utilized when the spacing of the columns is too restricted, that if isolated footing were used, they would overlap one another.
+When more than one column shares the same footing, it is called a combined footing.
+A combined footing is typically utilized when the spacing of the columns is too restricted such that if isolated footing were used, they would overlap one another.
 Also, when property lines make isolated footings eccentrically loaded, combined footings are preferred.

 When the load among the columns is equal, the combined footing may be rectangular.
 Conversely, when the load among the columns is unequal, the combined footing should be trapezoidal.

 Strap footing

-A strap footing is when individual columns are connected to one another with the use of a strap beam.
+A strap footing connects individual columns with the use of a strap beam.
 The general purpose of a strap footing is alike to those of a combined footing, where the spacing is possibly limited and/or the columns are adjacent to the property lines.

 Mat foundation

-Also called raft foundation, it is a single continuous slab that covers the entirety of the base of a building.
+Also called raft foundation, a mat foundation is a single continuous slab that covers the entirety of the base of a building.
 Mat foundations support all the loads of the structure and transmit them to the ground evenly.
 Soil conditions may prevent other footings from being used.
 Since this type of foundation distributes the load coming from the building uniformly over a considerably large area, it is favored when individual footings are unfeasible due to the low bearing capacity of the soil.